Dealing with an ATOS Home visit.

 The HCP may ask you to carry out basic movements which may cause you pain either at the time or later on, you have the right to decline any task you are asked to perform.
 It is wise to tell the HCP why you are declining and to ask him to make a record of your reason in his report rather than simply writing client declined, which may mislead the Decision Maker.

-Ask the HCP if you can go through his report with him to ensure there are no inconsistencies?
-They will decline and advise you can get a copy from your local Jobcentreplus.
+Ask the HCP if you can go through his report with him to ensure there are no inconsistencies ?
+Even though you know they will refuse and advise you can get a copy from your local Jobcentreplus.
+Still it will alert the HCP to the fact that you are onto them.

-Do not sign any documents without reading them first and never sign a HCP repor
+Do not sign any documents without reading them first and never sign a HCP report.